What’s Wrong With a ‘Quickie Divorce’?

 As a family lawyer, here are some reasons why I would never let anyone I know do an online Quickie-Divorce.

 1. It won’t make anything quicker.
-You are still reliant on the court processing time, and the statutory waiting limits.
-They’re high volume processing service.
-They will do your application when they get round to it and have no reason to be proactive in chasing the Court or the Respondent.
+You are still reliant on the court processing time and the statutory waiting limits.
+They’re a high-volume processing service.
+They will do your application when they get around to it and have no reason to be proactive in chasing the Court or the Respondent.

-• It’s a difficult time, there is so much more going on in your mind than just wondering which boxes to fill in on a form.
-You need a real life person to help you with that.
+2. It’s a difficult time, there is so much more going on in your mind than just wondering which boxes to fill in on a form.
+You need a real-life person to help you with that.
 That person should be accountable for the advice they give you because it’s complex, technical and hard work.

-Template based consent order services offering a quick financial settlement (at charges around £300 – £1,500) are also something I would be extremely wary of.
+Template-based consent order services offering a quick financial settlement (at charges around £300 – £1,500) are also something I would be extremely wary of.
 Unless you can be sure that you are getting advice from a qualified and regulated solicitor who is going to take the time to know your circumstances and think about your situation, don’t bother.
-Once the thing is signed and approved at court it (almost certainly) can’t be undone.
+Once the thing is signed and approved in court, it (almost certainly) can’t be undone.

 The most expensive things people miss out on are:

 3. Business assets.
-Without proper advice it can be hard to know exactly what a business is worth, and I have seen estimated values from client be very wildly wrong both above and below the true value.
+Without proper advice, it can be hard to know exactly what a business is worth, and I have seen estimated values from clients be very wildly wrong, both above and below the true value.
 This often needs a bit of investigation, but getting it right saves everyone money in the long-term.

-5. Post settlement planning.
-Have you done your will, changed your insurances to protect your income and your children, put authorities in place to do things your ex-spouse might have been responsible for taking care of?
-A solicitor will point you in the right direction and let you know what considerations about the wider implications of divorce you need to have in mind.
+5. Post-settlement planning.
+Have you done your will, changed your insurance to protect your income and your children or put authorities in place to do things your ex-spouse might have been responsible for taking care of?
+A solicitor will point you in the right direction and let you know what considerations about the wider implications of divorce you need to consider.

-In summary, if you don’t get the advice, you won’t know what you need to know, or even that you need to know it.
+In summary, if you don’t get the advice, you won’t know what you need to know or even be aware of it.

 If you have any queries about divorce, please contact our Family Team on 0345 646 0406 or fill in our online enquiry form and a member of our Team will be in touch.